Palliative care is sometimes called 'end of life' care.

 Whether you are looking for yourself, someone you know or are a professional, there is a lot of information, links to support services and learning tools on the end of life care website.

-St Barnabas Hospice is the county’s leading provider of specialist palliative care.
+If you are looking for support with specialist palliative care, please visit the St Barnabas Hospice website.
 Alternatively, please call 0300 020 0694 to self-refer to access their services.

 The Lincolnshire End of Life Care Pathway